-While GM’s dividend growth rate of 5% may not be that significant, investors should be glad knowing that the company still managed to increase and continuously pay out the dividend even though facing multiple challenges in the automotive industry.
+While GM’s dividend growth rate of 5% may seem insignificant, investors should be glad knowing that the company still managed to increase and continuously pay out the dividends despite facing multiple challenges in the automobile industry.

 GM’s Annual Dividend to Free Cash Flow Payout Ratio

-The chart above shows GM’s annual dividend cover with respect to free cash flow.
-You may find that the current chart much simpler to read compared to the quarterly chart.
+Similarly, the chart above shows GM’s annual dividend coverage with respect to free cash flow.

-As seen from the chart, GM has managed to successfully bring the annual dividend to free cash flow payout ratio down significantly over the 6-year period from 2014 to 2019.
+As seen from the chart, GM has managed to successfully bring the annual dividend to free cash flow payout ratio down significantly from 2014 to 2019.

 References and Credits

-1. All information in this article was obtained from GM Shareholder Information.
+1. All information in this article was obtained and referenced from annual and quarterly filings available in GM Shareholder Information.